Danny Farquhar: Oakland Athletics

 On November 18, 2010, the Blue Jays traded Farquhar to the Oakland Athletics along with Trystan Magnuson in exchange for outfielder Rajai Davis.
-He threw eight innings without allowing a run for the Sacramento River Cats of the Triple-A Pacific Coast League (PCL).
+Farquhar threw eight innings without allowing a run for the Sacramento River Cats of the Triple-A Pacific Coast League (PCL).

 Toronto Blue Jays (second stint)

 Farquhar was traded back to the Toronto Blue Jays in exchange for reliever David Purcey on April 18, 2011.
 The Blue Jays assigned him to the Las Vegas 51s of the PCL.
 Farquhar made his major league debut on September 13, against the Boston Red Sox.
-He pitched 2/3 innings and allowed three earned runs on three hits.
-Farquhar walked two and had no strikeouts.
+He pitched 2/3 of an inning and allowed three earned runs on three hits and two walks.

 Farquhar made 20 appearances for the Double-A New Hampshire Fisher Cats to begin the 2012 season, registering an 0-1 record and 2.97 ERA with 33 strikeouts and one save across 30 1/3 innings pitched.
 On June 2, 2012, Farquhar was designated for assignment after Toronto claimed pitcher Chris Schwinden off waivers.